Have you tried Saltwash yet?

-STEP #1 Prep – same as always.
+Prep - same as always.
 Clean and sand to get it ready for the salt washed paint.

-STEP #2 Mix Saltwash with your first color.
+Mix Saltwash with your first color.
 You add 20-25 oz. of Saltwash to a quart of paint.
 Basically you just mix it to the consistency of cake batter.
 We used Pure & Original Classico paint in Steel Blue.

-STEP #3 Dab it all on, creating peaks and valleys.
+Dab it all on, creating peaks and valleys.
 Be generous and really glob it on!
 After it begins to dry just enough to be thick and close to tacky, knock down the peaks with a dry brush.
 You can use Saltwash with any paint and use it on any surface that can take paint.
 It's super easy to use.

-STEP #4 After it completely dries (we waited over night), paint on your second color.
+After it completely dries (we waited over night), paint on your second color.
 We used the P&O Poetic Blue over top the Saltwashed P&O Steel Blue.

-STEP #5 Let your second color dry and take a sander to it.
+Let your second color dry and take a sander to it.
 I used high grit sanding sponge and Jillian used my Rigid hand sander to heaviy distress, sanding enough to bring out the Steel Blue, giving a weathered look.
 Sand as little or as much as you like, revealing the layer below for a two-toned look OR, distress even more and bring out a little of the original wood surface.

-STEP #6 Top coat – you don't necessarily need to add a topcoat, but I planned to bill this as a plant table.
+Top coat - you don't necessarily need to add a topcoat, but I planned to bill this as a plant table.
 It's always a good idea to take extra precautions when a piece may be near water.
 So, we used Modern Masters Dead Flat Varnish to protect it, two coats on the body, 5 on the top.

 It's important to use good products when you redesign or refinish a piece of furniture.
 Use the best you can afford and don't be afraid to try out new products.
 Prep well so your surface receives your paint well and will stay stuck for a lifetime.